bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

  ret
 ```

-It's a pretty convenient way of viewing asm, with the catch that you can't see
+It's a pretty convenient way of viewing assembly, with the catch that you can't
-`#[inline]` blocks.
+see `#[inline]` blocks.

 ### Profiling benchmarks